dagstuhl-publishing/swh-archive-client/README.md

 # dagstuhl/swh-archive-client: A SoftwareHeritage web API client in php

-This project provides a php wrapper around the **SoftwareHeritage web API** https://archive.softwareheritage.org/api/.
+This project provides a php wrapper around the [SoftwareHeritage web API](https://archive.softwareheritage.org/api/).
 It is used by Dagstuhl Publishing to integrate automatic archiving of software projects by authors into its publication workflow.

-We also provide a php client for the **SoftwareHeritage Deposit API**, https://github.com/dagstuhl-publishing/swh-deposit-client.
+At https://github.com/dagstuhl-publishing/swh-deposit-client, we also provide a php client for the [SoftwareHeritage Deposit API](https://github.com/dagstuhl-publishing/swh-deposit-client).

 ### Installation: